dineshsiddeshwar/AWS-Solutions/Cost Optimization/Resource Scheduler/resource_scheduler.md

 ### Approach 1: Launching the Scheduler Product Manually

 #### Step 1
-Log in to the AWS account as the `jitney-developer` role.
+Log in to the AWS account with service catalog product access.
 Choose the region.
 Choose **Service Catalog Service**.